hsf-training/learner-certificates/README.md

 ## Alternative method with cairosvg

-This depends ont he python package cairosvg which in turn depends on cairo development libraries being installed.
+This depends on the python package cairosvg which in turn depends on cairo development libraries being installed.
 To use this method, use `bin/certificates.py` to build certificates.